LeRisdu/Auto-Deathroll/README.md

-# Auto-Deathroll
+# Python Auto-Deathroll
-Terminal auto rolling deathroll game
+Python terminal auto rolling deathroll game.

+*Not optimised in any way.*